-- CAN I WEAR CAMPAIGN BUTTONS OR T-SHIRTS WITH POLITICAL ADVERTISEMENTS INTO THE POLLING PLACE?
+- CAN A CANDIDATE ASSIST ME IN MARKING MY BALLOT?
+Yes, if you ask the candidate to help you.
+The only people who cannot assist a voter are the voter's employer, an agent of the voter's employer, or an officer or agent of the voter's union. - CAN I WEAR CAMPAIGN BUTTONS OR T-SHIRTS WITH POLITICAL ADVERTISEMENTS INTO THE POLLING PLACE?
 Yes.
 However, you should not loiter or leave any campaign materials in the polling place. - CAN I CARRY A SAMPLE BALLOT INTO THE VOTING BOOTH?
 Yes.
 However, you should not leave the sample ballot in the polling place. - IF CONSTITUTIONAL AMENDMENTS ARE INCLUDED ON THE BALLOT, MUST I VOTE ON THEM?
 No. You are not required to vote on constitutional amendments.
 Similarly, you are not required to vote in all races on the ballot.
 Participation is your choice. - IN A PRIMARY ELECTION, AM I ALLOWED TO VOTE FOR THE CONSTITUTIONAL AMENDMENTS ONLY?
 Yes.
 In fact, if you choose not to participate in nominating candidates for either political party, you can request a constitutional amendment ballot that contains only the proposed constitutional amendments. - WHEN I VOTED IN THE PRIMARY ELECTION, I WAS ASKED TO DECLARE A POLITICAL PARTY PREFERENCE.
-WHY IS THAT?
+WHY ISTHAT?
 In Alabama, the primary election is part of the nominating process for a political party.
 It is used to select who will represent a party in the general election.
 You are required to choose one political party's primary over another because you cannot participate in the nomination of both parties' candidates.
 However, in the general election, you may split your ticket and vote for candidates from each political party. - WHAT HAPPENS IF I DO NOT WANT TO DECLARE A POLITICAL PARTY PREFERENCE AT THE PRIMARY ELECTION?
 If you choose not to declare a political preference at the primary election, you will not be eligible to vote in any political party's primary election.
-You are, however, still eligible to vote on any proposed constitutional amendments that are up for a vote.

-I VOTED IN MY POLITICAL PARTY'S PRIMARY ELECTION.
+You are, however, still eligible to vote on any proposed constitutional amendments that are up for a vote. - I VOTED IN MY POLITICAL PARTY'S PRIMARY ELECTION.
 MY PARTY IS NOT HAVING A RUNOFF.
 CAN I VOTE IN THE OTHER PARTY'S RUNOFF ELECTION?
 It depends on the political party.
+The Democratic

-The Democratic Party has a cross-over voting rule which prohibits anyone who voted in the Republican Party primary from voting in the Democratic Party's primary runoff.
+Party has a cross-over voting rule that prohibits anyone who voted in the Republican Party primary from voting in the Democratic Party's primary runoff.
 The Republican Party does not have a cross-over voting rule.
 It is okay for voters who participated in the Democratic primary to vote in the Republican runoff.
 Therefore, if you voted in the Democratic primary, you may vote in either the Democratic runoff or the Republican runoff.
 If you voted in the Republican primary, you may vote only in the Republican runoff.